 Meet Gurneet Singh, a prior world-ranking junior tennis player in India that served singles and doubles matches in ITF Junior Tournaments.
 Gurneet is presently a tennis enthusiast who still loves slamming tennis balls in his spare time.
-He recently got his hands on our TR990, the same racket used by Olivier Marach in his doubles win at the 2018 Australian Open.
+He recently got his hands on our TR990, the same racket used by Oliver Marach in his doubles win at the 2018 Australian Open.
 With his expertise and experience using many different types of rackets, Gurneet highlighted how this racket stands out above others.

 What was your experience with the structural aspects of the racket?

 Weight: My playing style involves power play, but the heavy weight of my current racket and a high string tension enables control over my game.
 I avoid light rackets or low string tensions to retain control and consistency.
 However, I was delightfully surprised with the TR990, which despite the light weight of 0.66 lbs, offered great consistency.
 It was encouraging that I felt in control of my game while using the default strings tension of 55 lbs, as stringing the racket with my regular tension of 60 lbs will only increase my control on my game.
 Thus, the TR990 provides the advantages of some heavier rackets with high string tensions like control, while providing all the benefits of many lighter rackets, such as power.